Neokarm/neokarm-examples/boto3/README.md

-# boto3 Examples
+# zCompute AWS Python SDK Integration Examples

-These examples show you how to use the boto3 module in python with Neokarm Clusters.
+The examples will help you get started with AWS Python SDK against Zadara zCompute.

+This repository aims to give examples to some of the common AWS Python SDK use cases Zadara supports:
+- EC2
+- RDS
+- ELB v2

 > **important!** All the following examples tested using python 2.7 with boto3 v1.4.7

-## Important to know
+## Before you begin

-In order to create a boto3 client to manage the resources in the cluster, the client must have a custom endpoint url per service.
+> In order to create a boto3 client to manage the resources in the cluster, the client must have a custom endpoint url per service.

 For example: